geltz/ComfyUI-geltz/README.md

 ## Sampling & Guidance

-**Channel Delta Perturbation**
-Adds channel-drop perturbation to selected UNet transformer blocks and injects a sigma-scheduled delta into CFG for sharper outputs.

 **NegPip+**
 Modification of NegPip that reflects negatives over neutral embeddings for symmetric repulsion, fixes z_empty indexing, and limits effect to actual tokens.
 *Based on the implementation from [ppm](https://github.com/pamparamm/ComfyUI-ppm)*